Valorant-Draft-Circuit/vdc-jsde/README.md

 Congratulations, you should be done now!
 This should run and create a new file in `./bin/` called `subs.json` with every sub that VDC has!

 Good luck on your projects!
-Happy Coding!
+Happy coding!